 This past weekend we were blessed to visit the city of München (Munich.)
 As I sit here writing I think about another attack on my beautiful temporary home (of Germany.)
 I am deeply saddened and concerned for all the victims and families of another senseless attack.
 In my experience, this is an amazing country and its people versatile, strong and accepting.
 I will have lived in Germany now a total of five years and my love for these friends and extended family grow every day.
 They are eager to share their vast history, one that spans centuries, a history full of hard ships, heartache, explorers, adventurers, extremely hard workers and their resiliency.
 Sound familiar?
-With that in mind, I dedicate this blog to the people of Germany and the incredible undaunted city of München.
+With that in mind, I dedicate this blog to the people of Germany and the incredible undaunted city of München (Munich.)

 My cousin Jill and her family came to visit for a week so making München a stop was a necessary part of our Bavarian portion of her tour.
 Having been myself several times now, especially to Oktoberfest (I knew my way around a little bit.)
 Here’s what else I discovered and loved.